KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 * TOC
 {:toc}

-## Capabilities, visualized

 ---

 ## MDE Threat Protection Stack

-The MDE Threat Protection Stack is essentially all the components that contibute to protecting the endpoints.
+The MDE Threat Protection Stack is essentially all the components/capabilities that contibute to protecting the endpoints.

+### Capabilities, visualized

 ### 1 Attack Surface Reduction (ASR)